 - The School of Nursing program NCLEX (nursing board examination) pass-rates are above the national average.

-- Our program is nationally accredited by the Commission on Collegiate Nursing Education (CCNE).
+- The baccalaureate degree program in nursing and the master's degree program in nursing at Clemson University is accredited by the Commission on Collegiate Nursing Education.

-- Clemson's School of Nursing is among only 35 nursing programs nationwide to be recognized since 2004 as a Center of Excellence in Nursing Education by the National League for Nursing.
+- Clemson's School of Nursing is among only 69 nursing programs nationwide to be recognized since 2004 as a Center of Excellence designation in Nursing Education – Enhance Student Learning and Professional Development by the National League for Nursing

 WHAT YOU'LL STUDY